-Sometimes when troubleshooting mobile device connection issues, it is necessary to remove all drivers for the mobile device.
+Issue: When troubleshooting mobile device connection issues, it is sometimes necessary to remove all drivers for the mobile device.

 Type in the search box: cmd